 Grammarly’s customer service flow is similar, where you can submit a request and they’ll get back to you soon.

 In this case, it only took them one hour to respond!
 Lightening fast.

 It was also a thorough answer, going into details around the question I asked.

 ProWritingAid’s customer response wasn’t bad, but Grammarly’s was just that good.

-	It’s the best I’ve seen out of over checking over 20+ different tools to date.
+It’s the best grammar checker support I’ve seen after evaluating over 20+ different tools to date.
 I was really impressed.